 Alison Davis Lyne's

 I am exploring the concept to see if there might not be another pathway of telling a story, that could excite both the mind and eyes of a youthful viewer/reader.
 I have always had an interest in the historic, and feel that history can be made fresh again, thru sequential art.
 At least I find it a neat way to combine telling a story and showing a story.
-Who knows what we can come up with!
+Even something as simple as getting dressed...in past times can be drawn in a three panel style:

 MOLLY PITCHER